 Capernaum became Jesus' new home after he left Nazareth (Matthew 4:13).
 He performed many miracles there, but ultimately the people of Capernaum would reject Him too (Matthew 11:23-24).
 As Jesus entered Capernaum He was approached by a Roman centurion who had a sick servant at home.
 It is important for us to address a parallel account of this meeting found in Luke's gospel and deal with the differences up front in order to limit confusion.
 After reading Matthew 8:5-13, read Luke 7:1-10.
 What are the differences?

-How do we reconcile the differences?
-Specifically, Matthew 8:5-13 tells of the centurion coming to Jesus and in Luke's gospel we learn that the centurion sent others to Jesus.
+Luke tells us that the servant was about to die and that rather than coming to Jesus, the centurion sent some Jewish elders to Jesus on his behalf.
+Luke also tells us the Jewish elders spoke highly of the centurion and his kindness toward the Jewish people by building them a synagogue.
+It was after Jesus started going to the centurion's home that Luke tells us that the centurion sent word through friends stating that he was unworthy to be in Jesus' presence.
+Matthew provides additional emphasis on the significance of Gentile faith.